tsombrero/jobwrangler/README.md

     }
 }
 ```
 Just implement the interface and add your `GatingCondition` class via `RunPolicy.Builder.withGatingCondition()`.
+The Job will remain in the `WAIT` state without burning any retry attempts until the condition is satisfied.

 ### Concurrency Policy

 A RunPolicy may have a [ConcurrencyPolicy](https://tsombrero.github.io/jobwrangler/apidocs/com/serfshack/jobwrangler/core/concurrencypolicy/AbstractConcurrencyPolicy.html) that governs how it coexists with other jobs with the same policy.
 This is how Singleton Jobs are enforced for example.

 When a Job is submitted, and before it is added, its ConcurrencyPolicy is compared with that of other running Jobs.
-If a running Job has a matching ConcurrencyPolicy the jobs are said to collide and the earlier job's ConcurrencyPolicy resolves the conflict.
-This may mean canceling one job or the other, setting up a dependency relationship, consolidating work into a single job, etc.
+If a running Job has a matching ConcurrencyPolicy the jobs are said to collide and the running job's ConcurrencyPolicy resolves the conflict.
+This may mean canceling either job, setting up a dependency relationship, consolidating work into a single job, or something else.

 There are three built-in `ConcurrencyPolicy` implementations:
 ##### SingletonPolicyKeepExisting